oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * ACTION:  A subset of the ACTIONs defined in the OpenC2 Language specification that are meaningful in the context of a SLPF.
     * This profile SHALL NOT define ACTIONs that are external to Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10).
-    * This profile MAY augment the definition of the actions in the context of a SLPF.
+    * This profile MAY augment the definition of the Actions in the context of a SLPF.
     * This profile SHALL NOT define ACTIONs in a manner that is inconsistent with version 1.0 of the OpenC2 language specification.
 * TARGET:   A subset of the TARGETs and TARGET-SPECIFIERS defined in Version 1.0 of the OpenC2 Language Specification that are meaningful in the context of SLPF and one TARGET (and its associated specifier) that is defined in this specification.
 * ARGUMENTS:  A subset of the ARGUMENTS defined in the Language Specification and a set of ARGUMENTS defined in this specification.
 * ACTUATOR:  A set of specifiers defined in this specification that are meaningful in the context of SLPF.

 ### 2.1.1 Actions
-Table 2.1.1-1 presents the OpenC2 actions defined in version 1.0 of the Language Specification which are meaningful in the context of an SLPF.
-The particular action/target pairs that are required or optional are presented in [Section 2.3](#2.3-openc2-commands).
+Table 2.1.1-1 presents the OpenC2 Actions defined in version 1.0 of the Language Specification which are meaningful in the context of an SLPF.
+The particular Action/Target pairs that are required or optional are presented in [Section 2.3](#2.3-openc2-commands).

 **Table 2.1.1-1.
 Actions Applicable to SLPF**